-To receive UI benefits, you must be able, available, and willing to accept suitable work.
+To receive unemployment insurance benefits, you must be able, available, and willing to accept suitable work.
 If you are not able to meet these requirements, you can be denied benefits.
-The EDD will review your individual circumstances and make an eligibility decision based on UI Code.
+The EDD will review your individual circumstances and make an eligibility decision based on current state and federal laws.

 Physically able to work

 If you are too ill or injured to work, list the number of days for each week you cannot work when certifying for continuing benefits.

 If you are not eligible for unemployment insurance benefits because you are sick or injured, you can file a claim with California’s State Disability Insurance (SDI) program.

 If you are not available, your eligibility can be impacted.
 Common reasons you may not be available to work include vacation, caring for an ill family member, lack of childcare, transportation, etc.

 Accept suitable work

 Suitable work means work that matches your occupational skills and/or education.
 If you refuse to accept suitable work, your benefit payments could be delayed or denied.